vingstar/PrivateAI_papers_and_libs/README.md

 > In this scene, clients have ALL the data while cloud server provides computation power ONLY.
 >

 * [Privacy-Preserving Decision Tree Training and Prediction against Malicious Server](#PPDTTPAMS) proposed a HE-based solution, the essential idea is to encrypt a 0-1 indicator vector to indicate whether a sample is within a tree node.
+The tree model is ID3 only.

+### Multi-party  over VERTICAL
+* [SecureBoost](#SecureBoost) provides a elegent FL-based solution to train an XGboost model among multiple data-providers.
+It also use basic HE tools to enable the feature-holder can accumulate its G and H among every possible local split-point.
+Then the Label-holder can decrypt and  find the best split-point INDEX after aggerating these Gs and Hs from every feature-holder.
+However, the solution has NO rigorous security proof, and its leaked intermediate information can actually dangerous.
+In short, IMHO, the global framework of SecureBoost is insightfull, while there still has much work to enhance its security levle.